 Advanced camera modes give the photographer more control over the exposure depending on which one is selected.

 This is where the fun begins.
-The following modes allow the camera operator to take control of various aspect of exposure settings.
+The following modes allow the camera operator to take control of various aspects of exposure settings.

 1. Aperture Priority